ENCRYPTEDFOREVER/conogram/readme.md

     }
 ```

-## FAQ
+## Mini-FAQ
 **Q: Is it production-ready?**<br>
 A: It may be, or may be not.
-The library is not thoroughly tested, some stuff may be broken.<br><br>
+The library is not thoroughly tested, some stuff may be broken, unconventional or unusable for you.
+The reason is I'm developing it for my personal use.
+But if you're using it too, suggestions on improvement are welcome<br><br>
 **Q: Are there any bots made with it?**<br>
-A: I developed this library to be used by [@hintorbot](https://t.me/hintorbot), so at least this one.
-If you want to list your bot here, contact me in tg: [@encrypted_for](https://t.me/encrypted_for)
+A: At least a couple of my bots, for example [@hintorbot](https://t.me/hintorbot)